How to Survive Having an Internet-Famous Relative

 Sarah-Louise, wife of YouTuber SteveDangle.

-My husband is a huge fan of the Toronto Maple Leafs hockey team and he started making the videos after each game, and it sort of took off and he turned his fandom into his job.
+My husband is a huge fan of the Toronto Maple Leafs hockey team and he started making these videos after each game, and they sort of took off and he turned his fandom into his job.
 He has close to 100,000 subscribers on YouTube.
-His persona online, he makes these very passionate screaming videos.
+His persona online is that he makes these very passionate screaming videos.
 Before we got the foam walls, oh God it was awful.
 We ended up soundproofing the basement because sometimes he’ll have to make the videos the night of the game, and I have to get up at 6:30 a.m. for work in the morning cause I’m a teacher.
 And he’s literally screaming at the camera and the sound trickles through the vents like BLAH BLAH BLAH THE LEAFS and I’m like — that’s not gonna fly.
 I’ll just send him a text message being like: shut up.
 He screams like a raging lunatic.
 Especially if they lose.

 The little brother who gets embarrassed.